 We Are All Completely Beside Ourselves by Karen Joy Fowler

 All the long-time Keeper Upperers out there knew that this was going to be my number one!
 I’m still incensed that We Are All Completely Beside Ourselves missed out on the Booker Prize (and lost to the misery-fest that was The Narrow Road To The Deep North, no less!).
 This is one of my all-time favourite books: it’s funny, it’s provoking, it’s heart-felt, and it’s got hands-down the best plot twist I’ve ever read.
 Perhaps that’s why more people don’t talk about it, they don’t want to spoil it for others… but I have no such compunction!
-Read my full review here.
+Read my full review of We Are All Completely Beside Ourselves here.

 Cold Comfort Farm by Stella Gibbons